gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

 There are various reasons the WireGuard server you have set up on your GL.iNet router is not working properly.
 To troubleshoot, refer to the section appropriate to your specific situation below.

+#### Situation 1: My WireGuard server is starting but can't be connected

 ???
-"Situation 1: My WireGuard server is starting but can't be connected"
+"Follow these steps"

     ![client](https://static.gl-inet.com/docs/router/en/4/faq/troubleshooting/My%20client%20is%20waiting/client.jpg){class='glboxshadow'}